-The online Provincial Interprofessional Stroke Core Competency Framework supports health care professionals working in stroke with a clear, comprehensive way to achieve the core competencies needed for evidence based stroke care.
-This framework will support a baseline level of competency province-wide, and can encourage stroke specific professional development goals.
-Locally, it can be used to support stroke orientation and Stroke Distinction.
-For more information on Core Competencies, click here
+The online Provincial Interprofessional Stroke Core Competency Framework supports health care professionals working in stroke with a clear, comprehensive way to achieve the core competencies needed for evidence-based stroke care.
+This framework supports a baseline level of competency province-wide, and encourages stroke specific professional growth.

-This framework consists of a core set of stroke competencies for six disciplines including: Nursing, Occupational Therapy, Physical Therapy, Speech-Language Pathology, Social Work and Recreation Therapy.
+The framework consists of a set of core stroke competencies for six disciplines including: Nursing, Occupational Therapy, Physical Therapy, Speech-Language Pathology, Social Work and Recreation Therapy.

 1. Principles of Stroke Care